bocarw121/next-utils-cli/README.md

 - Easily customize the path and name for your files.
 - Recursive directory creation for an organized codebase.
 - When using the `page` and `component` commands, function components are camel-cased by default within those created pages and components.
+- Clean up the boilerplate code from the home page with the `clean-home-page` command.

 ## Installation